Didi Gregorius: Philadelphia Phillies

-The Philadelphia Phillies signed Gregorius to a one-year, $14 million contract on December 16, 2019; he and pitcher Zack Wheeler were considered the team's most important free agent acquisitions for the 2019–20 offseason.
-The 2020 MLB season was delayed until July and shortened to 60 regular-season games due to the COVID-19 pandemic; Gregorius' kidney disorder meant that he was considered "high-risk" for the virus, and he had an opportunity to decline playing during the pandemic and earn a protracted salary.
-Instead, Gregorius chose to remain the team's starting shortstop and to wear a face mask at all times on the field.
-Gregorius proved to be an offensive strength for the Phillies in the pandemic-shortened season: among all MLB shortstops, he was third in RBIs (40), fifth in hits (61) and home runs (10), and sixth in batting average (.286).
+The Philadelphia Phillies signed Gregorius to a one-year, $14 million contract on December 16, 2019.
+He and pitcher Zack Wheeler were considered the team's most important free agent acquisitions of the offseason.
+The 2020 MLB season was delayed until July and shortened to 60 regular-season games due to the COVID-19 pandemic; Gregorius' kidney disorder meant that he was considered "high-risk" for the virus, and he had an opportunity to decline playing during the pandemic and decline $9 million of his one-year contract.
+Instead, Gregorius chose to play, wearing a face mask at all times on the field.
+Gregorius was a good addition for the Phillies in the pandemic-shortened season: among MLB shortstops, he was third in RBIs (40), fifth in hits (61) and home runs (10), and sixth in batting average (.286).
 Additionally, he hit .345 for the season with runners in scoring position.